fenago/nlp-fundamentals/lab_guides/Lab_3.md

 When dealing with text data, features denote its different attributes.
 Generally, they are numeric representations of the text.
-As discussed in *Chapter 2- Extraction Methods from Unstructured text*, TF-IDF representations of texts are one of the most popular ways of extracting features from them.
+As discussed in *Lab 2- Extraction Methods from Unstructured text*, TF-IDF representations of texts are one of the most popular ways of extracting features from them.